What to Do With Your Old Home Intercom System? | All Security Equipment

 Here’s what you can do with your existing old-school intercom:

-• Repair it.
 Professionals may still be able to revive an old intercom system.
 Hardware issues are the most common problem and may still be replaceable if replacement parts are available.
+This option is helpful when the system has sentimental value or when the home’s structure makes replacement difficult.

-• Recycle it.
 Old-school home intercoms that are already too old to repair are great for home decoration.
 Turn it into a new piece of art or reuse its components for an electronic project.
+Some homeowners enjoy repurposing vintage technology as conversation pieces.

-• Remove it.
 If it is beyond use and becomes unsightly, feel free to remove old intercoms.
 It helps free up space, especially in old systems that use bulky in-unit hardware and servers.
+Removing old wiring can also reduce electrical clutter inside walls.

-• Replace it.
 Old home intercom systems that are beyond repair can be replaced.
 Consider getting a new model rather than replacing it with a similar model.
 You may be used to how your old intercom works, but outdated models can experience the same problems that are already addressed in the newer models.
+A modern intercom for home adds significant functionality with relatively simple installation.

-• Retrofit it.
 Upgrade to a modern home intercom system and experience new features designed with convenience and security in mind.
+A retrofit intercom system may use your existing wiring while giving you access to smart features such as mobile notifications, video calling, system automation, and more.

 If you decide to get a new system, the following will tell you what useful features are best to consider.